Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Introduction

-The development in this paper provides a fuller picture and further understanding of the DPP and can provide intuitions on how to mitigate and interpret the DPP in the presented cases.
-The results can serve as precautions for practitioners of Bayesian inference when highly informative priors are desired, and more importantly provide practical guidance towards prior specification (including dispersed priors, hierarchical priors, and re-parameterization for prior-likelihood curvature alignment) for Bayesian inference, to mitigate and possibly avoid the DPP.
+These results provide a fuller picture and further understanding of the DPP, including a connection to Simpson's paradox.
+The development can provide intuitions on how to mitigate and interpret the DPP in the presented cases.
+It can serve as precautions for practitioners of Bayesian inference when highly informative priors are desired (e.g. in astrophysics applications~\citep{chen2019calibration}, in meta analysis in medical sciences~\citep{rhodes2016implementing}, in computational linguistics~\citep{lapata2004verb}, and in cognitive modeling~\citep{lee2018determining}); and more importantly provide practical guidance towards prior specification (including dispersed/weakly informative priors, hierarchical priors, and re-parameterization for prior-likelihood curvature alignment, see Sections 2 and 5 of \citet{gelman2013bayesian} for more detailed discussions and examples) for Bayesian inference, to mitigate and possibly avoid the DPP.
+This recommendation aligns with the idea promoted in \citet{gelman2017prior}, ``a prior can in general only be interpreted in the context of the likelihood with which it will be paired''.
+Furthermore, we believe that models that demonstrate the DPP shall be adopted as test cases for works that seek to form objective~\citep{berger2015overall} or non-informative~\citep{yang1996catalog} priors, works on prior sensitivity checks~\citep{berger1990robust}, and works on quantifying prior influences~\citep{reimherr2014being,jones2020quantifying}.
+And this is due to the fact that the DPP defeats intuitions on prior-likelihood interactions thus corresponding models can reveal properties of various prior specification/quantification methods.